Essex County NJ Burglary Defense Attorney

 Burglary is among the most misunderstood offenses outlined in the New Jersey Criminal Code, often defying expectations with the diverse situations that may give rise to these charges.
 For example, one common misconception regarding burglary is that the person charged must have committed an actual theft offense.
 In fact, you can be charged with burglary for simply entering or remaining in a structure or facility with the supposed intention of committing a theft.
 Essentially, your unlawful presence on the premises can result in felony charges for burglary if the State believes that you intended to commit a theft there.
 With this in mind, it is not surprising that burglary charges can be confused with, or issued in addition to, charges for trespassing or criminal mischief.
 Regardless of the specific circumstances that give rise to the charges, it is highly advisable to consult with a knowledgeable defense attorney as soon as possible.

-Attorney Roy W. Breslow has over 40 years of experience in the New Jersey justice system, having served as a Prosecutor, Deputy Attorney General, and criminal defense attorney.
-He is now solely committed to utilizing his substantial body of knowledge to defend his clients who face criminal charges in Essex County and across the State.
-To speak with Mr. Breslow free of charge about your case, contact his offices anytime.
+Breslow Law Offices have over 40 years of experience in the New Jersey justice system.
+They are committed to utilizing their substantial body of knowledge to defend their clients who face criminal charges in Essex County and across the State.
+To speak with an attorney at Breslow Law Offices free of charge about your case, contact their office anytime.

 Burglary Charges in New Jersey: N.J.S.A.
 2C:18-2